csci-1301/csci-1301.github.io/labs/Foreach/readme.md

 ## Problem 4

 #.
-Can you think of any loops that can be implemented by _foreach_ but not with _for_?
+Can you think of any loops that can be implemented with _foreach_ but not with _for_?
 #.
-Can you think of any loops that can be implemented by _for_ but not with _foreach_?
+Can you think of any loops that can be implemented with _for_ but not with _foreach_?

 ## Problem 5